 Next, and this is the important one.
 Stir in the rice flour and baking powder by hand.
 You can use a spoon if you want, but don’t beat it in.
 Just gently fold it in with a little TLC.
 This adds some air into the batter and doesn’t let it get all squidgy.

-Next, add in your food colours.
-I made mine cyan in colour, and filled in two small tins that I had already lined with butter paper and kept ready.
+Next, add in your food colors.
+I made mine cyan in color, and filled in two small tins that I had already lined with butter paper and kept ready.
 That pink one in the background is my sister’s nutmeg cake.
 I’ll get you the recipe for that soon!

-There’s also been times I’ve made rice cake madelines with an almond flaovored fondant glaze.
-Yeah, I thought they were petit-fours, but nope, the boyfriend corrected me and said they were madelines.
+There have also been times I’ve made rice cake madeleines with an almond-flavored fondant glaze.
+Yeah, I thought they were petit-fours, like tiny little pieces of cakes.
+But nope, the French baker friend corrected me and said they were madeleines.